 - 110v vs. 220v: Know which your building has.
 Flashes and dryers draw a lot of power and need 220v connections.

-Work carefully on these concerns well before you’ve signed any paperwork – or even done any window shopping for new presses.
-If your shop is too small or can’t handle the power requirements, you may have to devote your resources to a relocation first.
+Work carefully on these concerns well before you’ve signed any paperwork – or even window shopped for new presses.
+If your shop is too small or can’t handle the power requirements, you may have to devote your resources to relocating.

 Learning to print with an automatic screen printing press